WarcraftPriests/bfa-shadow-priest/README.md

 - [Website](https://warcraftpriests.com/)

 ## How to Run
+All scripts are run with python3.
+If you are using Windows you will likely need to change references in `sim.py` from `python3` to `python`.

+1. Run `pip install -r requirements.txt` in order for `analyze.py` to work
-1. Each directory has a list of reports in `reports.py` that you want to sim.
+2. Validate the default lists of reports in `reports.py` are what you want to sim.
-2. Create `reports/` and `profiles/` directories within the directory you want to sim.
+3. Create `reports/` and `profiles/` directories within the directory you want to sim.
-3. After creating reports, run `python profiles.py [DA, LotV]` in the given directory you want to generate profiles for.
+4. After creating reports, run `python profiles.py dir/ [DA, LotV]` for the directory you want to sim.
-4. After profiles are generated create `secrets.py` inside the root directory.
+5. After profiles are generated create `secrets.py` inside the root directory.
 Set `apiKey = XXX`
-5. By default if a file already exists in `results/` sim.py will skip it
+6. By default if a file already exists in `results/` or if the weight in `weights.py` is 0, sim.py will skip it
-6. To run the sims use `python sim.py dir/ [--iterations X, --weights, --talents [DA, LotV]]` where `dir/` is the sim directory you want to sim
+7. To run the sims use `python sim.py dir/ [--iterations X, --weights, --talents [DA, LotV]]` where `dir/` is the sim directory you want to sim

 **IF YOU WANT TO STOP THE SCRIPT USE CTRL+Z**